yallalaraja/csv-upload/README.md

 If you have suggestions or improvements, please fork the repository, make your changes, and submit a pull request.
 We appreciate your contributions!
 ```

-This revised README provides a comprehensive overview of your project, including its features, technology stack, how to get started, directory structure, and contribution guidelines.
+This revised README now includes the directory structure of your project, providing a clear picture of the project's organization.